eshlomo1/CloudSec/03-Threat-Intelligence/IOCs/README.md

 # IOCs (Indicators of Compromise)

-**Goal:** Indicators of compromise—hashes, domains, IPs, URLs, file names, or other artifacts from research and investigations—for threat intelligence, detection rules, and sample sets.
+**Goal:** Indicators of compromise-hashes, domains, IPs, URLs, file names, or other artifacts from research and investigations-for threat intelligence, detection rules, and sample sets.
 Each collection lives in its own subfolder with a README.

 **Authorized use only.** Do not add IOCs from ongoing investigations without proper authorization.
 Handle per your classification and sharing policies.